Duane Rousselle: Thought

-Particular affirmations

-One of Duane's key theories is that there has been a rise in the logic of "particular affirmations" of enjoyment after what Slavoj Žižek and others referred to as the decline of symbolic efficiency.
+One of Duane's key theories is that there has been a rise in the logic of "particular affirmations" of enjoyment after what Slavoj Žižek and others referred to as the "decline of symbolic efficiency."
 These "particular affirmations" are capable of producing the same results as modern fascism without any need of prohibitions against particular segments of the population.
 This logic has developed out of close readings of the late teachings of Jacques Lacan and the seminars of Jacques-Alain Miller.
 His argument was central to a debate with the noted philosopher Slavoj Žižek.

-Dreams

-He said that the perpetuation of false negativities are actually fawnings/faux-negs of jouissance or enjoyment and that satisfactions are perpetuated through naive notions of cynicism, negativity, and criticality.

-Platform capitalism
+However, there are also, among critical theorists, a perpetuation of "false negations," which are fawnings (also pronounced "faux-negs") of jouissance or enjoyment.
+He has attempted to show the false negativity of much of contemporary critical theory.

 His work focuses on what he terms "feudal fixations" in contemporary capitalism.
 He described "plat-farm" capitalism as capitalism in a feudal mode, and said that "capitalism would be an advancement."

-Psychoanalytic sociology
+This theory positions the logic of "particular affirmations" within an environment, one which is not bounded or limited.

-Duane said that psychoanalytic sociology is "not a sociology of psychoanalysis", it is "the psychoanalyst's sociology."
+In his book Psychoanalytic Sociology, Duane has written that psychoanalytic sociology is "not a sociology of psychoanalysis", it is "the psychoanalyst's sociology."
+His attempt in this book has been to think sociology from the perspective of psychoanalysis and its institutions.

+Pakistan Psychoanalytic Society

+He founded the Pakistan Psychoanalytic Society and became its inaugural president.
+The Society emerged in the context of Psychoanalysis, Pakistan, a circle that Rousselle described as bringing together practitioners and theorists interested in psychoanalysis who were scattered across Pakistan.
+Rousselle has written about the development of psychoanalysis in Pakistan and the difficulties involved in reconstructing its history, including the relative absence of an established institutional tradition.